Add-ons

 Before submitting your first laboratory document, make sure you have configured an HTTPS endpoint that is publicly accessible.
 ROOK sends an HTTP POST request to this endpoint each time a document is processed successfully.

-If you have not configured a Data Webhook yet, see the Data Webhooks guide before continuing.
+If you have not configured a Data Webhook yet, see the Data Delivery section before continuing.

 Use cases